StripyRaven/rustgpt/README.md

 ## Introduction

-RustGPT is my latest experiment in cloning the abilities of OpenAI's ChatGPT.
-It represents the fourth iteration in a series of clones, each built with different tech stacks to evaluate their functionality in creating a ChatGPT-like application.
+Rust-AI is latest experiment in cloning the abilities of OpenAI's Chat-AI.
-In this repository, you will find a Rust-based server leveraging the Axum framework combined with HTMX, providing a Rusty web development experience.
+In this repository, a Rust-based server leveraging the Axum framework combined with HTMX, providing a Rusty web development experience.
 From database operations to streaming responses, this project covers a broad spectrum of backend functionalities and real-time web interactions.
 So, for Rust enthusiasts and web developers alike, dive in to explore a world where web development is redefined with the power of Rust!

 ## Features